Kizz Daniel arrested in Tanzania over failure to perform

 Recommended articles

-On Monday, 8th August 2022, video surfaced online of angry fans throwing objects at a deserted stage because Kizz Daniel had apparently failed to turn up to the event.
-The fans threw cans of drinks and other objects on the floor as the stage the event came to a premature end over the absence of the Nigerian artists.
+On Monday, 8th August 2022, video surfaced online of angry fans throwing objects at a deserted stage because Kizz Daniel had apparently failed to turn up for an event.
+The fans threw cans of drinks and other objects on the floor and the stage as the event came to a premature end over the absence of the Nigerian artist.

 According to some reports on Twitter, Kizz Daniel failed to appear at the show because his luggage was yet to arrive Tanzania from Uganda and he refused to wear the clothes offered to him in Tanzania.

-The arrest his believed to be due to his absence at a show in Tanzania and it's unclear who filed a complaint or issued the warrant for his arrest.
+The arrest is believed to be due to his absence at a show in Tanzania and it's unclear who filed a complaint or issued the warrant for his arrest.

-Pulse will be following this news and we will be bringing the updates to you as it unfolds.
+Pulse will be following this news and we will be bringing you the updates as they unfolds.

 JOIN OUR PULSE COMMUNITY!